awsdocs/aws-iot-sitewise-user-guide/doc_source/create-dashboards-using-aws-cli.md

 A list of widget definition structures that each contain the following information:
 `type`
 The type of widget\.
 AWS IoT SiteWise provides the following widget types:
-+ <a name="monitor-line-chart"></a>`monitor-line-chart` – A line chart\.
++ <a name="monitor-line-chart"></a>`sc-line-chart` – A line chart\.
 For more information, see [Line charts](https://docs.aws.amazon.com/iot-sitewise/latest/appguide/choose-visualization-types.html#line-charts) in the *AWS IoT SiteWise Monitor Application Guide*\.
-+ <a name="monitor-scatter-chart"></a>`monitor-scatter-chart` – A scatter chart\.
++ <a name="monitor-scatter-chart"></a>`sc-scatter-chart` – A scatter chart\.
 For more information, see [Scatter charts](https://docs.aws.amazon.com/iot-sitewise/latest/appguide/choose-visualization-types.html#scatter-charts) in the *AWS IoT SiteWise Monitor Application Guide*\.
-+ <a name="monitor-bar-chart"></a>`monitor-bar-chart` – A bar chart\.
++ <a name="monitor-bar-chart"></a>`sc-bar-chart` – A bar chart\.
 For more information, see [Bar charts](https://docs.aws.amazon.com/iot-sitewise/latest/appguide/choose-visualization-types.html#bar-charts) in the *AWS IoT SiteWise Monitor Application Guide*\.
-+ <a name="monitor-status-grid"></a>`monitor-status-grid` – A status widget that shows the latest value of asset properties as a grid\.
++ <a name="monitor-status-grid"></a>`sc-status-grid` – A status widget that shows the latest value of asset properties as a grid\.
 For more information, see [Status widgets](https://docs.aws.amazon.com/iot-sitewise/latest/appguide/choose-visualization-types.html#status-widgets) in the *AWS IoT SiteWise Monitor Application Guide*\.
-+ <a name="monitor-status-timeline"></a>`monitor-status-timeline` – A status widget that shows the historical values of asset properties as a timeline\.
++ <a name="monitor-status-timeline"></a>`sc-status-timeline` – A status widget that shows the historical values of asset properties as a timeline\.
 For more information, see [Status widgets](https://docs.aws.amazon.com/iot-sitewise/latest/appguide/choose-visualization-types.html#status-widgets) in the *AWS IoT SiteWise Monitor Application Guide*\.
-+ `monitor-kpi` – A key performance indicator \(KPI\) visualization\.
++ `sc-kpi` – A key performance indicator \(KPI\) visualization\.
 For more information, see [KPI widgets](https://docs.aws.amazon.com/iot-sitewise/latest/appguide/choose-visualization-types.html#kpi-charts) in the *AWS IoT SiteWise Monitor Application Guide*\.
-+ `monitor-table` – A table widget\.
++ `sc-table` – A table widget\.
 For more information, see [Table widgets](https://docs.aws.amazon.com/iot-sitewise/latest/appguide/choose-visualization-types.html#table-widgets) in the *AWS IoT SiteWise Monitor Application Guide*\.
 `title`
 The title of the widget\.
 `x`